-But trees are so vital to the environment that even a years increase in tree felling can have an adverse effect on the environment.
+But trees are so vital to the environment that even a year’s increase in tree felling can harm the environment.

 So just to remind everyone why trees are so important, here are 10 great things that trees have to offer!

 Trees Help Combat Global Warming As A Result Of Human Activity

 In the fight against the increasingly fragile ozone layer, trees are the first line of defense.
 They absorb carbon dioxide into their roots and leaves, helping to negate man’s damaging practices that are harming the environment.

 Help Save Governments And Corporations Money

 With trees helping to slow the effect of global warming, governments and major companies are planting trees in mass to help reduce green and emissions taxes.
 More money saved means more money for healthcare and developing major transportation routes.

 It would be impossible to sustain human life on Earth without trees.
 These giant plants produce enough oxygen in one summer to allow a human to breathe for ten whole years.